-Seattle Councilmember Lorena Gonzalez announces bid for state attorney general
+Seattle councilmember Lorena Gonzalez announces bid for state attorney general

 Gonzalez has served on the city council since 2016 and was re-elected in 2018.
 She has been seen as a rising political star dating back to her prior role as a civil rights attorney.

+“I think, for me, right now is the right time as a woman, a person of color, and daughter of immigrant parents from Mexico, you know, I know what’s at stake of Republicans take over the attorney general’s office,” said Gonzalez.

-Gonzalez is moving forward, regardless of the future of plans of current AG Bob Ferguson, who many believe will run for governor, according to a source who asked to remain anonymous.
+Gonzalez is moving forward, regardless of the future plans of current AG Bob Ferguson, who many believe will run for governor, according to a source.

-Ferguson has stayed mostly quiet on his future plans while watching current Washington state Governor Jay Inslee campaign for president.
+Ferguson has stayed mum on his future plans while watching current Washington state Governor Jay Inslee campaign for president.

 Gonzalez will remain on the Seattle City Council.
 Her current term ends in 2022.